-I would like to thank you for reading this information pack about Wolfram Syndrome.
+Thank you for reading this information pack about Wolfram Syndrome.
 Wolfram Syndrome is a rare progressive neuro degenerative condition with limited life expectancy and no cure.
 It affects 1 in 770,000 in the UK.
-There are currently about 90 people (adults and children) diagnosed with WS and it is thought that there are at least another 50 people either undiagnosed or misdiagnosed.
+There are currently about 100 people (adults and children) diagnosed with WS and it is thought that there are at least another 50 people either undiagnosed or misdiagnosed.
 The aim of this pack is to inform medical professionals that may see a child or adult with WS, what to be aware of to aid a quicker diagnosis and so prevent years of uncomfortable and intrusive testing.
 Please share the information amongst the staff in your department.